-On 4 March 2009, an arrest warrant was issued for President of Sudan Omar al-Bashir by the International Criminal Court (ICC) on five charges of crimes against humanity and two counts of war crimes for his role in the Genocide in Darfur.
+On 4 March 2009, an arrest warrant was issued for the then President of Sudan, Omar al-Bashir, by the International Criminal Court (ICC) on five charges of crimes against humanity and two counts of war crimes for his role in the Genocide in Darfur.

 The accusations relate to the ongoing armed murder, marginalisation and displacement of Darfur’s non-Arab population since February 2003.
 Attacks were carried out by Arab militia the Janjaweed, otherwise known as the Devils on Horseback.
 They rode into remote villages inhabited by black Africans to murder those living there, rape the women and steal whatever they could find.
 Refugees in Darfur have said that the government supported the raids with air attacks, yet authorities deny that there are any links between themselves and the Janjaweed.